abhishekcs10/abhishekcs10.github.io/projects/project-1.md

   - Java
   - Android
   - Latin IME
 summary: My team of 2 developed a android keyboard that can allow gesture typing (as in Google Soft Keyboard).
-Various features while swiping on the keyboard were captured and stored in a file in order to infer the mood o user based on the type of text application used and the swipe pattern used to type text.
 ---

 <div class="ui small rounded images">